-Inside the SSH session, you have access to the Codeship command.
+Inside the SSH session, you have access to default Codeship commands.
 It provides some convenient methods to debug your project.
+You can view the available methods by running:

 You can use